 Vagrant is an automation software tool that lets you create and manage virtual machines all from a single workplace.
 The Vagrant workflow enhances production parity, decreases setup time for development environments, and gets rid of the “works on my machine” excuse.

 With a VM-controlled environment, users can automate software installation, configuration changes, and all aspects of the lifecycle used for later deployment without additional concerns during the development process.

 Vagrant allows you to create custom configurations for simulating staging/production environments quickly for local development and testing.

 Pulumi is a modern Infrastructure-as-Code solution.
 You can use familiar programming languages and tools to build, deploy, and manage infrastructure anywhere in the cloud.
 It allows you to use the same tools, workflows, and language across all clouds.

 BMC Control-M is a workflow orchestration solution.
 It helps to streamline the orchestration of business applications.
 It provides integrations with AWS and Azure as a means to simplify workflow across hybrid and multi-cloud environments.

 By using the Control-M interface, you can create a workflow to automate a script.
-Afterward, the system will write scripts to represent each of the required tasks.
+Afterwards, the system will write scripts to represent each of the required tasks.
 You can store the script and run it later or schedule it to run on demand.
 It can also run as a repetitive process, which launches every night at midnight.

 It is possible to execute workflows across several operating systems.
 Furthermore, they are accessible by remote and cloud-based servers.
-Control-M is useful for the secure transfer of files between servers and for setting up virtual machines.
+Control-M is helpful for the secure transfer of files between servers and for setting up virtual machines.